 Bristol is aiming to stop its dirty energy use by 2030.
 People in Bristol and the council will stop using fossil fuels and lower their waste.
 This means changes to our transport, use of goods, food, waste, and energy, inside our homes and outside of them.
 These changes will stop Bristol creating gases that add to the climate crisis.
 The changes will also help Bristol cope with the effects of the climate crisis.

-The Bristol Disability Equality Forum is excited to be part of these changes through the Community Climate Action project.
-For this project we will work with Disabled people to:
+The Bristol Disability Equality Forum is working with Disabled people to:

 - Creative a climate action plan for the Disabled community in Bristol.
 This plan will help Disabled people in Bristol lower their use of dirty energy.